holochain/clutter/README.md

 **Prerequiste:** [Install holochain](http://developer.holochain.org/Install_Holochain) on your machine and make sure you do the step to set the $GOPATH.

 **Dependencies:** If you want to run Clutter locally, you will need `nodejs` (https://nodejs.org/en/) (LTS) installed, with `npm` or `yarn` (https://yarnpkg.com/lang/en/docs/install):

+The following commands will clone the latest build of clutter to your machine and then you will either install npm or yarn to build the UI for the app. (this)
 ```
 git clone https://github.com/Holochain/clutter.git
 cd clutter/ui-src